milvus-io/milvus/docs/developer_guides/chap02_schema.md

 To learn how to choose an appropriate index for a metric, see [Distance Metrics](https://www.milvus.io/docs/v2.0.0/metric.md).

 Different index types use different index params in construction and query.
-All index params are represented by the structure of map.
+All index params are represented by the structure of the map.
 This doc shows the map code in python.

 [IVF_FLAT](#IVF_FLAT)
 [BIN_IVF_FLAT](#BIN_IVF_FLAT)